 The Program for Southeast Asian Studies is a federally funded National Resource Center for Southeast Asia.
-For more information, contact the Program for Southeast Asian Studies, LL 9 (Basement), 480/965-4232.
+For more information, contact the Program for Southeast Asian Studies in LL 9 (basement), 480/965-4232.

 Translation.
-See "Certificate Program in Translation," page 392, for information about the Certificate in Translation.
+See "Translation Certificate (Spanish/ English)," page 387, for information about the Certificate in Translation.